Active Shooter and Workplace Violence

-If we think about an “active shooter” incident in a workplace, most businesses have no plan and there has been no training.
+If we think about an “active shooter” incident in the workplace, most businesses have no plan and there has been no training.
 Without training and preparation, the result will be chaos and complete disorder and confusion.

 Why do most businesses and organizations run fire drills?
 We run these training drills to help employees to be prepared in the event of a fire or disaster.
-In a successful drill, employees understand the risk associated to the incident and how to respond to best reduce the risk.
+In a successful drill, employees understand the risk associated with the incident and how to respond to best reduce the risk.

-So, what is the take away here for businesses:
+So, what are the takeaways for businesses:

 - Provide basic “boot camp” type training to all employees on the biggest risk to the business.